 So many options:)

-To secure the two-leaning split rails. simply add a screw between the 2 end pieces.
+To secure the two-leaning split rails, simply add a screw between the two end pieces.

 Be sure to check back this winter to see this post and beam fencing all decorated for the holidays!

-Now, all we need is a little snow!
+Now, we only need a little snow for this cedar split fencing.

-This year, for the holidays, we added a peace sign grapevine wreath with white lights to our split rail fence.
+This year, for the holidays, we added a peace sign grapevine wreath with white lights to our new fences.

 It really looks great.
 I can’t wait to see how you decorate it for Christmas!